 your favourite pesto recipe

 Soak the Laird lentils in plenty of cold of water for anywhere from 8 – 24 hours.
 When ready to cook, drain the lentils and rinse well under more fresh cold water.
 Next, heat the oil in a large soup pot and add the chopped onion and salt.
 Cook the onion for about 15 minutes on medium-high heat, until browned and well softened.

 Next, add the tomato paste, lentils, and water.
 Stir well to dissolve the paste and bring to a boil over high heat with the lid on.
 Once the boil is reached, stir again and reduce the heat to medium, to keep the lentils simmering for 40-50 minutes, until the liquid has thickened to rich sauce.
-Stir in the honey and lemon juice, and freshly ground black pepper to taste.
+Stir in the honey, molasses, lemon juice, and freshly ground black pepper to taste.
 Adjust the salt to taste.
 The lentils should be soft but not mushy.
 Serve with sourdough toast, extra olive oil, fresh herbs, and pesto.